 - Peer providers complete formal training that teaches them implementation of holistic self-management skills

 - Supervisors trained on role of peer providers and how to support them

 - Peer providers create personal self-management tools like a Wellness Recovery Action Plan (WRAP) to promote their ongoing recovery and whole health

-Job descriptions for peer providers working in integrated health should be tailored to the service setting they work in whether on treatment teams, out-patient, in-patient, health homes or peer wellness/respite centers.
-Following are some sample job descriptions from SAMHSA PBHCI grantees:
+Job descriptions for peer providers working in integrated health should be tailored to the service setting they work in - whether on treatment teams, outpatient, inpatient, health homes or peer wellness/respite centers.

-The Whole Health Action Management (WHAM) Peer Support Training is an in-person, 2-day group training that equips peers to help the people they serve set and achieve whole health goals to improve chronic health and behavioral health conditions.
-The WHAM Training is now available in Spanish.
+The Whole Health Action Management (WHAM) peer support training is an in-person, 2-day group training that equips peer providers to help the people they serve set and achieve whole health goals to improve chronic health and behavioral health conditions.
+The WHAM training is also available in Spanish.

-What are skills Peer Providers are taught in the Whole Health Action Management (WHAM) specialty training to become whole health coaches?
+What skills are peer providers are taught in the Whole Health Action Management (WHAM) training to become whole health coaches?